Describe an interesting discussion you had with your friend: IELTS Speaking Cue Card

 Follow up questions

-What other topics do you often discuss with your friend?
+What other topics have you discussed with your friend?

 Have you ever disagreed with your friend during a discussion?